How to join a new team with confidence

 Joining a new team can be a daunting and nerve wracking experience for any person.
 It is an important transition where not only do we put pressure on ourselves to deliver to our best, we also expect superb communication with people who we’re building new working relationships with.
 Given the pressure and stress we put on ourselves to be amazing straight away, it’s not uncommon for this to be a time where you worry a lot!

-Here’s some things Adam found useful and used to advised people to focus on to turn the worry into useful action:
+Here’s some things Hamza found useful to focus on to turn the worry into useful action:

 Connect with people